How Cutting Out Sugar, Cheese & Excess Oil Transformed My Skin!

 What is of greater concern is the internal consequences a poor diet can have on your health.
 If it weren't for me caring so much about how my skin looked in my YouTube videos, I believe that I would be at higher risk for internal disease.
 We tend to become more concerned about our health when we begin to feel sick.

-For many of us, external flaws, such as acne and excess weight gain, aren’t enough of a concern for us to refrain from the less than healthy eating habits and foods we love.
+For many of us, external flaws, such as acne and excess weight gain, aren’t enough of a concern for us to refrain from the less than a clean and natural kitchen for the foods we love.
 You can try vegan tinted moisturizers even if you may not be a beauty vlogger, superstar or model.
 External “perfection” may not be a high priority in your life.
 But I encourage you to keep in mind that external issues, such as acne, may be signs of more serious internal health imbalances.
 I encourage you to pay close attention to the external signals your body may be sending you regarding your overall health.
 Your health is the most prized possession you have.
 If you’re healthy, you are wealthy.